As you will note later in this piece, the ancient Greek philosopher Socrates is credited by his student Plato with the following observation:

 Consequently, I must continually monitor my life.
 I must continually ask: “How am I doing?
 Am I living this life I have been given with intentionality, with purpose, and with worthy objectives?

 The writer Ernest Hemmingway was successful at an early age.
-While being interviewed by a journalist he was asked what, in his opinion, was one of the most essential traits that any young man needed to be successful.
-His answer?
-“He needs to be a first class crap detector.”
+While being interviewed by a journalist he was asked: "What, in your opinion, Mr. Hemmingway, is one of the most essential traits that any young man needs to be successful".
+His answer was: “He needs to be a first-class crap detector.”

-Once I decided I wanted to live the BEST LIFE EVER, I decided I needed to be one of those, beginning with myself.
+Once I decided I wanted to live the BEST LIFE EVER, I decided I needed to try to be one of those, beginning with myself.

 OH!
 REALLY?
 Hmm….